Build Community With Your Audience

 For Add Passion & Stir, we created social content that helped extend each episode beyond the podcast itself with behind the scenes moments, ways to get involved fighting food insecurity in neighborhoods nationwide, and ways to connect with the hosts and guests.

 With Tinkercast’s W.O.W.
 Membership, we focused on making the experience feel ongoing, not one-and-done.
-By adding more touchpoints throughout the year, we helped listeners feel like they were part of something bigger.
-The result: stronger retention and more positive feedback from both kids and their grown-ups.
+By adding more touch points throughout the year, we helped kids (and their grown ups) feel like they were part of something bigger.
+These touch points included quarterly mailing, birthday cards, secret easter eggs in episodes, and members-only virtual and IRL experiences.
+The result: stronger retention and more positive feedback from both kids and their grown-ups!

 Comments